raspberrypilearning/3D-scene/en/step_2.md

 Click the green flags below to **play with** the example Scratch projects.
 Can you spot features that make the scenes look 3-dimensional?
 Do some things look further away than others?
 Do some things seem to be in front of others?
 Drag the sliders and see what changes.

-Give some thought to **your** 3D scene, how it will look, what 3D effects will it use, what will the user be able to control?:
+Give some thought to **your** 3D scene, how it will look, what 3D effects will it use, what will the user be able to control?.

+**Tip:** Click the red stop icon above the Stage when you have finished with a project so that it stops playing sound.

 **Skeleton dance**: [See inside](https://scratch.mit.edu/projects/449737128/editor){:target="_blank"}